katriendg/azureiot-ws/workshop/part1.md

 1. Create a Time Series Insights account
 1. Once your IoT Hub is created, go to Endpoints > Built-in Endpoints > Events.
     1. Add a consumer group name `timeseries`.
 1. Add a device to your IoT Hub.
 You can use the Device Explorer pane in the IoT Hub.
-(TAYO: I dont think we should do this here. should be on the next point)
+You will need to take note of the connection string properties of this device for the next steps below.
     Optional: use IoT Hub ***Device Explorer*** tool (see pre-requisites) or the CLI tool ***iothub-explorer*** to create your device instead.
 1. Go to your Time Series account.
-Add a data source to consume data from the IoT Hub, and make sure to use the `timeseries` consumer group.
+Add an event source to consume data from the IoT Hub, and make sure to use the `timeseries` consumer group.

 ### The simulator for ingestion of telemetry